Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

 - To [assign the accounts to a single pay desk](#assign-the-accounts-in-the-pay-desk-settings), enter the accounts in the admin settings of the respective pay desk.

-    > [Info] Remember that the more specific settings always override the more general settings.
+    > [Info] Note that the more specific settings always override the more general settings.

     This means that the accounts specified in the pay desks admin settings are always used first.
 If none are specified there, the accounts from the stores admin settings are used and only when nothing is specified there, the accounts from the global settings are used.